 If you are a SME and are planning a hardware refresh it might not be worth it to wait three months however if you are buying for purely consumer use it might be worth waiting – (Christmas is around the corner!)

-Follow on Facebook & Twitter for further updates and exclusive special offers.
+Follow on Facebook & Twitter for further updates and visit our website for exclusive special offers.